Eaton County Democratic Party

-Article VI.
+Article VII.
 Establishment of a Political Party Committee

 Section 1.
 Creation of the Committee

-The executive committee may, by a majority vote, establish a political party committee which will operate under Michigan statute.
-The treasurer of the committees may be the treasurer of the ECDP, and a record keeper may be named to record receipts and expenses and file required reports to the bureau of elections.
+a) The Executive Committee may, by a majority vote, establish and maintain a political party committee as defined by the Michigan Campaign Finance Act, and conduct its activities as required by that Statute.
+The treasurer of the ECDP may be the treasurer of the Political Party Committee, and a record keeper may be named to record receipts and expenses and file required reports to the Bureau of Elections.

 Section 2.
 Audit of campaign finance reports.

-All reports filed with the state of Michigan are available online for review by the executive committee, and any member of the executive committee may request review of receipts and expenses recorded between filings.
+a) All reports filed with the state of Michigan are available online for review by the Executive Committee, and any member of the Executive Committee may request a review of receipts and expenses recorded between filings

 Section 3.
 Endorsement procedures.

-The executive committee shall establish criteria for making donations to candidates which shall reflect endorsement policies set by the ECDP.
+a) The County Committee shall establish criteria for making donations to candidates which shall reflect endorsement policies set by the ECDP.

 Section 1.
 Creation of budget

-a.
-The Chair and the Treasurer, in consultation with other officers, shall prepare a balanced budget for one (1) or two (2) years, which the Chair shall distribute to the members of the County Committee after January 1 of odd-number years.
+a) The Chair and the Treasurer, in consultation with other Officers, shall prepare a budget for one or two years, which the Chair shall distribute to the members of the County Committee after January 1 of odd-number years.

-b.
-The County Committee shall meet before March 31 of odd-numbered years and adopt a balanced budget for either one or two years.
+b) The County Committee shall meet before March 31 of odd-numbered years and adopt a budget for either one or two years.

 Section 2.
 Fiscal Year

 a.
-For the Officers at least five (5) officers currently serving.
+For the Executive Committee a majority of officers currently serving.

 b.
-For the Executive Committee at least twenty (20) members currently serving.
+For the County Committee at least fifteen (15) members currently serving.

-Section 5.
-Resolutions.
-No anonymously proposed resolutions may be considered by the Rules & By-laws Committee, the Policy and Resolutions Committee, the Executive Committee or County Committee, or at any County Convention.
+a) No anonymously proposed resolutions will be accepted by the Rules & By-laws Committee, the Policy and Resolutions Committee, the Executive Committee or County Committee, or at any County Convention.
 Only an Eaton County Democratic Party member, as defined in these by-laws, may propose a resolution for consideration.